dolthub/dolt/doc/intro.md

 Noms blends the properties of decentralized systems, such as [Git](https://git-scm.com/), with properties of traditional databases in order to create a general-purpose decentralized database, in which:

-1. Any peer’s state is as valid as any other
+1. Any peer’s state is as valid as any other.

-2. All commit-states of the database are retained and available at any time.
+2. All commits of the database are retained and available at any time.

-3. Any peer is free to move forward independently of communication from any other -- while retaining the ability to reconcile changes at some point in the future.
+3. Any peer is free to move forward independently of communication from any other—while retaining the ability to reconcile changes at some point in the future.

 4. The basic properties of structured databases (efficient queries, updates, and range scans) are retained.